pablojorge/pablojorge.github.io/_posts/2020-07-27-bf-jit-compiler-in-cpp.markdown

 ## Marking the memory as executable

 For security reasons, dynamic memory is not executable by default.
-That would prevent our awesome generated code from executing!
-To avoid this problem, we need to put all generated code in an area obtained with `mmap()`, since we can ask for those pages to be executable at allocation time (or even better, later, so that those pages are never writable AND executable _at the same_time_)
+That would prevent our awesome generated code from running!
+To avoid this problem, we need to mark the pages where the code resides as executable.

+We can either allocate some pages and mark them as executable right away, or even better, allocate them and update them later, after the code has been generated.
+This a good practice, as it guarantees that the pages are not _writable_ and _executable_ at the same time at any moment.

+Since we can't mark _any_ position as executable, we need to mark full pages, we still need to use `mmap()` to allocate, since the memory allocated will be on a page boundary.

-We initialize the buffer that will contain the generated code in read/write mode:
+Here we initialize the buffer that will contain the generated code in read/write mode:

 ```c++
     ExecutableBuffer(size_t size) {